 Technology Can Create Blind Spots or Help Bring Them Into Focus

 Just when you think you’ve got the hang of data-driven recruitment, you see someone else wearing a T-shirt from the Biggest Ball of Yarn gift shop.
 They had better technology.

 With the business climate primed to embrace data and data analytics even more in 2018, it might seem counterproductive to talk about an over-reliance on data.
 But in certain situations, technology creates more problems than you’ve got.

-Some data is just noise, and some technology can’t do what you need it to.
-If you depend on the information gained from analytics but it skips over relevant data points, you’ve got a blind spot.
+Some data is just noise, and some technology can’t do what you need it to do.
+If you depend on the information gained from analytics, but it skips over relevant data points, you’ve got a blind spot.
 Unfortunately, what you can’t see can hurt your talent acquisition KPIs.

 Haefner says ”the first step” in using data analytics to solve problems ”is knowing what you’re solving for.”
 Good data is actionable.
 It helps you create solutions using information that addresses problems and the many possible causes behind them.